nzoschke/mvi/_chapters/01-introduction.md

 3. Providers operate the underlying cloud services
 4. Software automates changes to the architecture that offer security, performance or cost improvements

-The "Minimumal Infrastructure" methodology is derived from this.
+The "Minimal Infrastructure" methodology is derived from this.

 If we understand the simplest set of primative infrastructure services needed to run any application, we can tell a cloud service provider how to set them up to bring our app online.